benjamin-hodgson/Sawmill/README.md

 For example, suppose you're working with a simple language of arithmetic expressions featuring literal numbers, variables, addition, and unary subtraction.
 Each syntactic construct corresponds to a subclass of an `Expr` base type, so an expression like `(2 + x) + (-4)` would be represented as `new Add(new Add(new Lit(2), new Var(x)), new Neg(new Lit(4)))`.

-For your tree type to work with Sawmill, it must implement the `IRewritable` interface.
-An object is rewritable if it knows how to access its immediate children; accordingly, `IRewritable` contains `GetChildren` and `SetChildren` methods.
+For your tree type to work with Sawmill, it must implement [the `IRewritable<T>` interface](https://github.com/benjamin-hodgson/Sawmill/blob/master/Sawmill/IRewritable.cs).
+An object is rewritable if it knows how to access its collection of immediate children; accordingly, `IRewritable<T>` contains `GetChildren` and `SetChildren` methods.
 Implementations of `IRewritable` should ensure that the rewritable type conforms to the following two-point specification:

   * You get out what you put in - `x.SetChildren(children).GetChildren() == children`
   * Setting twice is the same as setting once - `x.SetChildren(children1).SetChildren(children2) == x.SetChildren(children2)`

-[See below](#implementing-irewritable) for a full example.
+[See below](#implementing-irewritable-t) for a full example.
 You can also use the supplied `AutoRewriter` or `RewriterBuilder` classes to assist in implementing `IRewritable`.

 ### Querying a tree